Status: Bill 19 received royal assent on June 26, 2020

 - introduces fines for vaping violations

-Bill 19 will come into effect upon receiving royal assent.
+Bill 19 will come into force on proclamation.